mikhirurg/tutorial-radboud/README.md

           224┆ subprocess.getoutput('"{0}"
                --version'.format(full_path))
 ```
-If you get something similar: well-done!
+If you get something similar: well done!
 The rule we've now developed works in this particular case and demonstrates some of the key features of Semgrep.
 It is, however, still far from refined and may give many false-positives in practice.
 For a more robust solution, I recommend you to check out [the corresponding rule in the official Semgrep rule database](https://github.com/semgrep/semgrep-rules/blob/develop/python/flask/security/injection/subprocess-injection.yaml).

 ## Part 2: writing your own CodeQL query